Melting Pot 2.0: Substrates and Scenarios

 \citet{carroll2019utility} described the Counter \emph{Circuit} map as, where the center of the room is occupied by a counter.
 Agents can make their way around the counter, or employ a non-obvious coordination strategy, where ingredients are passed over the counter to the pot, rather than being carried around.
 Although the agents can act independently, if they coordinate they can greatly improve their efficiency.

-{\textbf{ {Scenarios}}} \begin{SC} \item \emph{Collaborate with a skilled chef.} Here the background bot implements a particular policy that can be very effective when its partner does its part.
-The background bot was trained with the V-MPO algorithm.
+{\textbf{ {Scenarios}}} \begin{SC} \item \emph{Collaborate with a skilled chef.} Here the background player implements a particular policy that can be very effective when its partner does its part.
+The background player was trained with the V-MPO algorithm.

-\item \emph{Collaborate with a semi-skilled apprentice chef.} This scenario is similar to SC 0 but the background bot is not as well trained.
+\item \emph{Collaborate with a semi-skilled apprentice chef.} This scenario is similar to SC 0 but the background player is not as well trained.
+In fact the background population used here is the same as in SC0 but from an earlier point in training.